 Alternative transportation methods may be particularly worth considering if:

 "My best travel advice is to know your dog and be realistic about their needs," advised one dog owner from our survey.
 "We chose to drive 14 hours rather than fly 2 hours because our Aussie would have been miserable in a carrier under a seat.
-The drive was actually enjoyable for all of us."
+The drive was actually enjoyable for all of us, and it was a lot easier than arranging a domestic airline flight."

 A German Shepherd owner shared: "After calculating all the added costs of flying with my dog—the fees, the special carrier, potential hotel stays due to limited flight options—I realized that driving was actually less expensive and infinitely less stressful for both of us."